wikimedia/design-codex/packages/codex-docs/component-demos/popover/popover.md

 ### Basic usage

-This example includes text with the ability to manually dismiss the Popover.
+This example includes text, a custom placement, and the ability to manually dismiss the Popover.

 <cdx-demo-best-practices>
 <cdx-demo-best-practice>